floington500/MoleculeMaster/README.md

 ```

 ## How it works
-<p>The parser in Stoicmd interprets chemical equations in the following way:</p>
+The parser in Molecule Master interprets chemical equation strings in the following way:

-<ul>• The numbers seen before the compounds/molecule represent the number of moles</ul>
+- The numbers seen before the compounds/molecule represent the number of moles
-<ul>• The numbers seen after underscores represent the number of atoms of the individual element.</ul>
+- The numbers seen after underscores represent a subscript for a corresponding substance

 ## Conclusion

-<p>I hope you enjoy using Stoicmd as much as I enjoyed building it.
+I hope you enjoy using Molecule Master as much as I enjoyed building it.
 Feel free to fork and modify the code to meet your needs.
-If you encounter any issues or have any suggestions, please let me know by raising an issue in my repository.</p>
+If you encounter any issues or have any suggestions, please let me know by raising an issue in my repository.